Diego-Guz/Diego-Guz.github.io/_pages/cv.md

 nav: true
 nav_order: 4
 cv_pdf: Diego_Guzman_CV.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: Feel free to download my CV if you'd like to learn more about my background and experience.
-toc:
+# toc:
-  sidebar: left
+#   sidebar: left
 ---